TotalWineLabs/imageproxy/README.md

 150x300,sc | 150x300px, smart crop          | <a href="https://imageproxy.willnorris.com/150x300,sc/https://judahnorris.com/images/judah-sheets.jpg"><img src="https://imageproxy.willnorris.com/150x300,sc/https://judahnorris.com/images/judah-sheets.jpg" alt="200x400"></a>

 [judah-sheets]: https://judahnorris.com/images/judah-sheets.jpg

+### Rectangular Canvas Feature ###

+The `rect` option creates a rectangular canvas with a 5:7 aspect ratio (width:height), which is commonly used for product cards and consistent layouts.
+This feature is particularly useful when you need all images to have the same dimensions regardless of their original aspect ratios.

+#### Behavior ####

+- **Without dimensions** (`rect`): Creates a 5:7 canvas sized to fit the original image
+- **With width** (`250x,rect`): Creates a 250×350px canvas (maintaining 5:7 ratio)
+- **With height** (`x350,rect`): Creates a 250×350px canvas (maintaining 5:7 ratio)
+- **With both dimensions** (`250x350,rect`): Uses the larger dimension to maintain 5:7 ratio

+The original image is scaled to fit within the canvas while preserving its aspect ratio, then centered with transparent padding added as needed.

+#### Transformation Order ####

+When using `rect` with other transformations, the order matters:
+1. Cropping (if specified)
+2. Rotation and flips (applied to source image)
+3. Rectangular canvas creation with specified dimensions
+4. Size indicators (if specified)

+This ensures that rotations are applied to the source image before it's fitted into the 5:7 canvas, maintaining consistent output dimensions.

 Transformation also works on animated gifs.
 Here is [this source image][material-animation] resized to 200px square and rotated 270 degrees: